Long-term Visiting Fellowships at the GHI

 - History of the Americas

 The identified thematic areas are intended to be broad in scope.
-Applicants are welcome to identify up to two areas for which they wish to submit their application.
+Applicants are encouraged to identify up to two areas for which they wish to submit their application.
 Please be sure to make clear in the application why your research project fits within the identified area as well as why the GHI would be a good place for you to work on your research project.
 Additionally, the proposed research projects should clearly make use of historical methods and engage with the relevant historiography related to the specific thematic area.

 The fellowship is open to both doctoral and postdoctoral scholars based in North America and Europe.
 The monthly stipend is € 2,000 for doctoral students and € 3,400 for postdoctoral scholars.
 In addition, fellowship recipients based in Europe will receive reimbursement for their round-trip airfare to the U.S.